8.7

 x

-Not a specialized technical hiker; best for well-maintained trails.
+Not a technical hiker; best for well-maintained paths.

 x